A mix of historic and newer neighbourhoods, Cloverdale is where the past and future meet.

 Every year, Cloverdale is home to the largest Canada Day celebration in Western Canada, welcoming families for free music, activities and food.

-The small town charm of Cloverdale attracts movie and TV makers and has served as a backdrop for shows like Smallville, Supernatural and the new Sabrina series.
+The small-town charm of Cloverdale also attracts movie and TV makers and has served as a backdrop for shows like Smallville, Supernatural and Sabrina.

-Since 1945, Cloverdale has hosted the annual Cloverdale Rodeo that now takes places at the Cloverdale Fairgrounds.
+Since 1945, Cloverdale has also hosted the annual Cloverdale Rodeo at the Cloverdale Fairgrounds.

 Introducing Clayton Community Centre

 Clayton Community Centre is a new central community hub that integrates arts, recreation and a library in Cloverdale.

 The new facility is now open at 7155 187A Street.

 Settled in the mid to late 1800s, Cloverdale has grown from a largely rural and agricultural community.
 The area's name of Cloverdale evolved from Clover Valley, inspired by the clover growing throughout the valley.
 Developed along the railway tracks, the business area grew to become an important railway and commercial hub.

-For a deeper dive into Surrey's past, Cloverdale visitors can drop into the Surrey Archives located in the 1912 Municipal Hall.
+For a deeper dive into Surrey's past, Cloverdale visitors can drop by the Surrey Archives located in the 1912 Municipal Hall.